mozilla-services/ios-sync-client/README.md

 Compatibility
 -------------

-This code is known to compile with Xcode 4.4.1 with the iOS 5.1 SDK.
+This code is known to compile with Xcode 4.4.1 with the iOS 5.1 SDK under OS X 10.8.1.

 Build Instructions
 ------------------